vd-omermazig/rag/docs/vastdata-integration.md

 1. **NVIDIA API Key**: Follow the [quickstart guide](quickstart.md#obtain-an-api-key) to obtain your NGC/NVIDIA API key for cloud-hosted NIMs.

-2. **VastData Vector Store Service**: You need a running VastData vector store HTTP service.
-This should be accessible from your Docker containers.
+2. **External Ingestion Pipeline**: You need the VastData ingestion pipeline running to process and store documents.
+This includes containers like `nvidia-api`, `langchain-ingest-docs`, and `milvus-standalnoe` for document processing and embedding storage.

 3. **Docker & Docker Compose**: Ensure you have Docker and Docker Compose installed.
 See [quickstart prerequisites](quickstart.md#prerequisites).